 - Stick to one color like Vanessa of The Haute Pursuit who almost always wear white or buffed nails.

-<c>Moisturize.
+c) Moisturize.
 Moisturize: More hydrated skin looks more awake and fresh.
 Pay as much attention to your heels, hands, neck and other body parts as you do to your face.
-This overall attention gives you and your skin a “cared for” look, which is a sign of the polished look.
+This overall attention gives you and your skin a “cared for” look, which is a sign of being polished.

-<d>Be hair-free: A big timesaver for underarm and leg hair is laser treatments, but if you can’t afford it, you must find your own routine to keep these areas hair-free.
-If you don’t have time to get to them, pants and long-sleeved blouses are best, but I’m sure you know this hairy legs are a big no-no.
+d) Be hair-free: A big timesaver for underarm and leg hair is laser treatments, but if you can’t afford it, you must find your own routine to keep these areas hair-free.
+If you don’t have time to get to them, pants and long-sleeved blouses are best, but I’m sure you know those hairy legs are a big no-no.

 - Pay more for a foundation, if a particular formula and brand give you the best shade and coverage for YOU.